 - 2 tbsp Garlic-infused oil I recommend Waitrose as this is definitely low FODMAP, Sainsbury's or Aldi alternatives actually contain garlic!

 For the white sauce:

-gin by preparing your vegetables and spread these out across two roasting trays (lined with tin foil).
-I use these as my two layer so ensure these have an even mix of vegetables.
+Begin by preparing your vegetables and spread these out across two roasting trays (lined with tin foil).
+I use these as my two layers to ensure they have an even mix of vegetables.
 Preheat the oven to Gas Mark 9 (240 degrees).
-Drizzle the vegetables with garlic oil and season with salt and pepper.
+Drizzle the vegetables with garlic-infused oil and season with salt and pepper.
 Roast for 30-40 minutes.

 While the vegetables are roasting, prepare the white sauce in a pan on the hob.
 Measure out the butter, flour and milk into a saucepan and cook on a low heat, while stirring continuously.
 Keep stirring until the sauce thickens (this usually takes around 15 minutes) and add the parmesan.